TranSifona/TranSifona-LCD-Tool/README.md

 # How to use
 - Go to https://transifona.github.io/TranSifona-LCD-Tool/
 - Select a shape from the top menu to start drawing
-- Explore more options from the "File options" button
+- Explore more options from the "文件设置" button
 - For JS code, it will be exported to a single txt file, separated into "main.js", "info-panel.js", and "formatting.js" parts.
 These are designed for TranSifona Template Resource Pack (https://modrinth.com/resourcepack/mtr-mod-m-train-with-infopanels)
 - If you prefer not using the Template Pack, you may look for suitable code in the exported txt file